Category Archives: Yamaha Serow 250

 Serow 19hp and 140kg; TTR350 29hp and the same; KTM 390 170kg and 44hp.

 Shaky front end apart, the Serow fulfilled its intended purpose: an easy bike to manage the unknown trails of the H.A.T.
-It started on the button, fuelled cleanly and never missed a beat, like all good Yams.
+It started on the button, fuelled cleanly and never missed a beat.
 In places on the H.A.T, last year’s 450MT would have too much to handle.
 But while it could be easily improved, the Serow’s still a bit small for me.

 Quo Vadis

 Quo what?
 A KTM 490 X or R perhaps? or I wonder if I should take another spin on a Himalayan 450, a bike I expected to like but didn’t.
 It’s certainly my size and has great range, but manages to clock in with nearly 50% more weight.
-Not much you can do about that and it does take it out of you over a day on the piste (improved suspension might ease the beating).
+Not much you can do about that and heavy bikes do take it out of you over a day on the piste (improved suspension might ease the beating).
 I may try and rent one again.
-At least by this time the stock CEAT tyres ought to have been replaced.

 A more stupid idea is adapting Honda’s air-cooled and injected GB350S (above left) into a travel bike.
 Everyone seems to love this 21-hp, Indian-built Honda ‘Bullet’.
 But I can guaran-damn-tee, I won’t be able to stand up on that without apehangers.
 And while supposedly as economical as the Serow, it weighs 178kg.
 I’ve never actually seen one; maybe it’s also too small for me.